mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 --- abstract

-This document describes the Fiat-Shamir transformation via a duplex sponge interface that is capable of supporting a number of different hash functions, to "absorb" elements from different domains, and produce pseudoranom elements "squeezing" from the hash object.
+This document describes the Fiat-Shamir transformation, a generic procedure to compile an interactive protocol into a non-interactive protocol by combining the interactive protocol with a duplex sponge.

+We describe a generic duplex sponge interface that support "absorb" and "squeeze" operations over a elements of a specified base type.
+The absorb operation supports incrementally updating the hash state of the sponge, and the squeeze operation enables squeezing variable-length unpredictable messages.
+The sponge interface supports a number of different hash functions.

-In addition, the specification provides codes, a way to absorb specific data types.
+In addition, the specification introduces codecs, a mechanism to extend the functionality of a duplex sponge to support elements of other domains.

+Given an interactive protocol and a suitable codec, we describe how to construct a non-interactive protocol.

 --- middle

 # Introduction

+The Fiat-Shamir transformation is a technique that uses a hash function to convert a public-coin interactive protocol between a prover and a verifier into a corresponding non-interactive protocol.

+We specify a variant of the Fiat-Shamir transformation, where the hash-function is obtained from a _duplex sponge_.

-The Fiat-Shamir transformation relies on a hash function that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
-On a high level, it puts together:
+A duplex sponge is a stateful hash object that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
+The duplex sponge is defined over a base alphabet (typically bytes) which might not match the domain over which the prover and verifier messages are defined.

+A _codec_ is a stateful object that can absorb inputs incrementally and squeeze unpredictable challenges.
+A codec is _compatible_ with a given interactive protocol if the domain of the inputs that the codec can absorb matches the domain of the prover messages and the challenges matches the domain of the verifier messages of the specified protocol.
+Internally, a codec uses a duplex sponge and performs the appropriate conversion.

+The Fiat-Shamir transformation combines the following ingredients to construct a non-interactive protocol:

-- An IV uniquely describing the protocol.
+- An initialization vector (IV) uniquely identifying the protocol.
-- A function H, in a chosen mode, and instantiated over a chosen domain, which the hash state invokes to execute the actions.
-- An interactive proof that is public-coin.
+- A interactive protocol.

-The core actions supported from the underlying hash function are:

-- `absorb` indicates a sequence of elements in input to be absorbed by the underlying hash function.
-- `squeeze` given input `length`, produces that many elements as output.

-The API follows the template of duplex sponges.
+- A codec compatible with the interactive protocol.

-# The Duplex Sponge API
+# The Duplex Sponge Interface

-A duplex sponge operates over an abstract `Unit` type and provides the following interface:
+A duplex sponge operates over an abstract `Unit` type and provides the following interface.

+    class DuplexSponge:
-      def new(iv: bytes) -> hash_state
+      def new(iv: bytes) -> DuplexSponge
-      def absorb(hash_state, x: list[Unit])
+      def absorb(self, x: list[Unit])
-      def squeeze(hash_state, length: int) -> list[Unit]
+      def squeeze(self, length: int) -> list[Unit]

-In the remainder of this spec, we assume that `Unit=u8`.
+Where:

-(The type `Unit` MUST have fixed size in memory, partial ordering, and at least two elements.)
+- The type `Unit` MUST have fixed size in memory, partial ordering, and at least two elements.
-The API functions are described as follows:

-- `init(iv)`, creates a new `hash_state` object with a 32-byte initialization vector `iv`;
-- `absorb(hash_state, values)`, absorbs a list of native elements (that is, of type `Unit`);
+- `init(iv: bytes) -> DuplexSponge` denotes the initialization function.
+This function takes as input a 32-byte initialization vector `iv` and initializes the state of the duplex sponge.
-- `squeeze(hash_state, length)`, squeezes from the `hash_state` object a list of `Unit` elements.
+- `absorb(self, values: list[Unit])` denotes the absorb operation of the sponge.
+This function takes as input a list of `Unit` elements and mutates the `DuplexSponge` internal state;

-The above can be extended to support absorption and squeeze from different domains than the domain in which the hash function is initialized over.
-Such extensions are called codecs.
+- `squeeze(self, length: int)` denotes the squeeze operation of the sponge.
+This function takes as input a integral `length` and squeezes a list of `Unit` elements of length `length`.

+# The Codec interface

+A codec provides the following interface.

+    class Codec:
+        def new(iv: bytes) -> Codec
+        def prover_message(self, prover_message)
+        def verifier_challenge(self) -> verifier_challenge

+Where:

+- `init(iv: bytes) -> DuplexSponge` denotes the initialization function.
+This function takes as input a 32-byte initialization vector `iv` and initializes the state of the codec.
+- `prover_message(self, prover_message) -> self` denotes the absorb operation of the codec.
+This function takes as input a prover message `prover_message` and mutates the codec's internal state.
+- `verifier_challenge(self) -> verifier_challenge` denotes the squeeze operation of the codec.
+This function takes no inputs and uses the codec's internal state to produce an unpredictable verifier challenge `verifier_challenge`.

 # Fiat-Shamir transformation for Sigma Protocols

 We describe how to construct non-interactive proofs for sigma protocols.
-It is parametrized by:
+The Fiat-Shamir transformation is parametrized by:

-- a `Codec`, which specifies how to encode prover messages for the hash function, and how to extract verifier challenges in the right domain;
+- a `Codec`, which specifies how to absorb prover messages and how to squeeze verifier challenges;
 - a `SigmaProtocol`, which specifies an interactive 3-message protocol.

-Upon initialization, the protocol receives as input an `iv` of 32-bytes which uniquely describes the protocol and the session being proven and (optionally) pre-processes some information about the protocol using the instance.
+Upon initialization, the protocol receives as input an `iv` of 32-bytes which uniquely identifies the protocol and the session being proven and (optionally) pre-processes some information about the protocol using the instance.

     class NISigmaProtocol:
         Protocol: SigmaProtocol
         Codec: Codec

-        def init(self, iv: [], instance):
+        def init(self, iv: bytes, instance):
             self.hash_state = self.Codec(iv)
             self.ip = self.Protocol(instance)